SalesforceLabs/OrgCheck/docs/index6.development.md

 ## Step 4: Update Project Definition

+> **Note:** Org Check uses a monorepo.
+The Salesforce app is in `packages/orgcheck-salesforce-app`.
+The Org Check API (JavaScript/TypeScript) is in `packages/orgcheck-api`.
+Run Salesforce CLI commands from `packages/orgcheck-salesforce-app` or adjust paths accordingly.

-Create a fresh `sfdx-project.json` file with your namespace:
+Create a fresh `sfdx-project.json` file with your namespace in `packages/orgcheck-salesforce-app`:

 ```json
 {